mbustama/NuOscProbExact/README.md

 ```python
 hamiltonian = [[H11, H12, H13], [H21, H22, H23], [H31, H32, H33]]
 ```

-Beware: if you feed the code a non-Hermitian matrix, it will output nonsensical results.
+> **Important:** If you feed the code a non-Hermitian matrix, it will output nonsensical results

 Most of the time, you will be only interested in computing oscillation probabilities.
 The function to compute probabilities is `probabilities_3nu`.
 It takes in `hamiltonian` and `L` as input parameters and returns the list of probabilities Pee, Pem, Pet, Pme, Pmm, Pmt, Pte, Ptm, Ptt.